rosmed/slicer_ros2_module/docs/pages/getting-started.rst

 Loading the module
 ------------------

-After building your workspace, you should start Slicer using one of the provided ROS 2 launchers.
-These automatically configure the necessary environment variables and module paths for ``slicer_ros2_module`` and any extensions installed via``manage-extensions.py``.
+After building your workspace, start Slicer using the provided wrapper command.
+It invokes the underlying ROS 2 launch file and automatically configures the environment variables, module paths, and extension paths needed by ``slicer_ros2_module`` and any extensions installed via ``manage_extensions.py``.
-For more launcher details and examples, see :doc:`/pages/launching-slicer`.
+For the difference between the wrapper and the launch file, see :doc:`/pages/launching-slicer`.

 Using ros2 run (Convenient wrapper)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~